9. Public Health Services

 - Outreach services, such as home visits, that assure the delivery of needed care and that promote adherence to complex treatment programs.

 - Case management services that identify health-related needs of individuals, link individuals with health professionals and programs in the community, and coordinate care.

 - Social services that address socioeconomic determinants of health.

 Emphasis on primary care has encouraged each of the health sectors to strive for more integrated, comprehensive, and longitudinal care for selected populations.
 These populations may include lower income, limited English proficient or other groups with identified risks or special service needs (e.g., pregnant or newly delivered women).
 Linkages between clinical and public health services, are useful not only in enhancing medical care but also in addressing additional determinants of health such as social conditions.
 Public health, together with social services and community-based organizations, are key partners in helping health care providers ensure that patients’ broader needs (such as food, housing, supplemental income, parenting skills, protection from domestic violence, etc.) are met.

-This collaboration can contribute to achieving clinical health objectives.
+This collaboration can contribute to achieving improved health and social outcomes.
 Support services can also enhance patient satisfaction with care by making the health system more responsive to individual/family needs and by reducing the dangers and inconvenience of fragmentation.
 A number of case studies in the report noted above (Lasker) demonstrate that connecting support services to medical care can enhance the productivity of health professionals, reduce the underutilization of needed health services and programs, and reduce duplication of effort.
 Based on this rationale, UCare encourages primary care providers to make arrangements for UCare members with local public health agencies for an array of health promotion/counseling services that may include: